saulfv04/Message-Broker-MiniKafka/README.md

 # Message-Broker-MiniKafka
-In this project me and 2 other classmates built MiniKafka simulation using C
+In this project me and 2 other classmates built a MiniKafka simulation using C